Ikadament/Environment_Generator/README.md

 # EnviroArtProject
-EnviroArtProject is a C# ASP.NET Core MVC web application designed to generate environment ideas for artists, game designers, worldbuilders, and anyone seeking inspiration.
+EnviroArtProject is a C# ASP.NET MVC web application designed to generate environment ideas for artists, game designers, worldbuilders, and anyone seeking inspiration.

 ---